thereseohanlon/java-training-revenue/README.md

   - Setting up you development environment.
   - Working with Git to clone, commit, push and merge.
-  - Creating classes with variables, methods and other fun stuff in Java.
+  - Creating classes with variables, methods and interfaces and other Java stuff.
+  - Using design patterns to solve the issue of mapping our data to Java.
+  - Building an API to GET and POST data to a database.
   - Creating a front end for our app in Angular to input data from a users perspective.

 Lets get started...